There are few castles in Ireland as unique as the mighty McDermott’s Castle.

 You’ll find McDermott’s Castle in County Roscommon on Lough Key, 3km northeast of the town of Boyle.

-Stretching around 10km across and forming a rough circular shape, Lough Key contains over 30 islands scattered throughout it’s waters.
+Stretching around 10km across and forming a rough circular shape, Lough Key contains over 30 islands scattered throughout its chilly waters.

-One of these islands is known as ‘Castle Island’, which is home to the ruins of McDermott’s Castle.
+One of these islands is aptly named ‘Castle Island’ and it’s here that you’ll find the ruins of McDermott’s Castle.

-Local legend tells the story of a girl called Una, the daughter of the McDermott chief, who was in love with a boy from a lower class.
+Local legend tells the story of a girl called Una, the daughter of the McDermott chief, who fell in love with a boy from a lower class.

-It’s said that the McDermott girl died from grief and that both her and her partner have remained buried on the island ever since, beneath two intertwined trees.
+It’s said that Una died from grief and that both she and her partner have remained buried beneath two intertwined trees on the island ever since.